 The Need for Psychologists is Growing

 Forensic psychology falls under the broad spectrum of psychology, which is a fast-growing field with many opportunities.
-According to the U.S. Bureau of Labor Statistics (BLS), the job growth is projected at 19% from 2014 to 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the job growth is projected at 14% through 2026.

 The BLS reported the average annual pay in May 2016 for psychologists was $94,650.
 The highest 10% earned $127,710, while the lowest 10% earned $41,690.
 Pay may vary dependent on several factors, such as a candidate’s education and experience, as well as regional market conditions.
 Prospective students are encouraged to conduct independent research.

 Many forensic psychologists hold PhD (doctor of philosophy) or PsyD (doctor of psychology) degrees, but one way to start a career in the field is with a bachelor’s degree in psychology with a concentration in forensic psychology.
 This educational path provides a strong grounding in the basics of psychology and the legal system, which are critical for those students who wish to pursue a master’s and then a doctorate.

 You Get to Learn and Use a Variety of Skills